cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 e.g.
 grid-template-columns: repeat(3, 1fr 50px) 20px; which translates to:
 grid-template-columns: 1fr 50px 1fr 50px 1fr 50px 20px;

+## minmax function
+Limits the size of items when the grid container changes size.
+The arguments specify the acceptable minimum and maximum sizes for your item. e.g.
+grid-template-columns: 100px minmax(50px, 200px);
+grid-template-columns is set to create two columns; the first is 100px wide, and the second has the minimum width of 50px and the maximum width of 200px.

 ## column-gap property
 grid-column-gap property obsolete